usi-systems/p4paxos-demo/README.md

 firefox &
 ```

-In the firefox browser, visit 10.0.0.1:8080 , then you can try to Get or Put a (key, value) pair.
+In the firefox browser, visit 10.0.0.1:8080, then you can try to Get or Put a (key, value) pair.

 # Simulating Failures

 In this demo, there are two replicas (learners) running on h2 and h3.
-The service is still alive if any one of switches or replicas crash.
+The service is still alive if any one of the switches or replicas crash.

-We can simulate the link failure by running *link* command in Mininet
+We can simulate the link failure by running the *link* command in Mininet:
 ```
 mininet> link h2 s2 down
 ```

-Or, simulate the server failure by stopping the server process
+Or, simulate the server failure by stopping the server process:
 ```
 mininet> h2 kill %python
 ```

-## Config
+## Configuration

-In *bmv2/scripts/paxos.cfg* configuration file:
+In the *bmv2/scripts/paxos.cfg* configuration file:

 ```
 [instance]